beakerbrowser/webdb/README.md

  - `url` String.
 The record to update.
  - `updates` Object.
 The new values to set on the record.
  - Returns Promise&lt;Boolean&gt;.

+Updates the target record with the given key values, if it exists.
+Returns `false` if the target record did not exist.

 ### update(url, fn)